 |

-Riddle of the Ice: A Scientific Adventure
+Riddle of the Ice: A Scientific Adventure into the

-into the Arctic by Myron Arms.
-Scientists have good
+Arctic by Myron Arms.
+Scientists have good reason to think that the

-Arctic's sea ice, Greenland's ice cap and the atmosphere in the
+interactions among the Atlantic Ocean, the Arctic's sea ice, Greenland's ice cap and the

-Labrador Sea and Davis Strait between Greenland and Canada are key
+atmosphere in the Labrador Sea and Davis Strait between Greenland and Canada are key

 players in the climate of the entire Earth.
-The author takes us on a
+The author takes us on a journey to this

-journey to this region in a 50-foot sailboat, blending the events of
+region in a 50-foot sailboat, blending the events of the journey with reports of what

-scientists.
-What would otherwise be abstract climate theory becomes
+he's learned from climate scientists.
+What would otherwise be abstract climate theory

-The book's excellent notes and bibliography are a good guide to
+excellent notes and bibliography are a good guide to anyone interested in pursuing the

-This title usually ships within 1-2 business days.
+ships within 1-2 business days.

 Hardcover - 288 pages 1 Anchor edition (February 1998) |